Need to know

 Students are stratified in order of scores and preferences (your rank list).
 How this happens exactly varies between specialties, but as with everything else in life, it is a reasonable expectation to believe that applicants with higher scores tend to receive more desired outcomes.

 One key difference between the NRMP and the military match is that in the military at least one year of training is guaranteed.
-When you apply to the military match, you actually submit two rank lists: one with your first and/or second choice categorical training desires, and another ranking one-year preliminary training (PGY-1 only) positions in internal medicine, general surgery, or transitional year (traditional rotating internship) and preference for each of the military bases where these are offered.
+When you apply to the military match, you actually submit two rank lists: one with your first and/or second choice categorical training desires, and another ranking one-year preliminary training (PGY-1 only) positions in internal medicine, general surgery or transitional year (traditional rotating internship) and preference for each of the military bases where these are offered.
 You can also rank “civilian deferred” (Civ-Def) positions, both categorical and PGY-1 only, which will allow you to participate in the NRMP/civilian matches.

 So, in a sense, you will match into your specialty first (based on your score), then your actual training position second.
 Say, for example, there were 10 orthopedic surgery spots and 15 applicants.
-The 10 applicants with higher overall scores likely will be selected into orthopedic surgery, the five with the lower scores will likely not.
+The 10 applicants with higher overall scores likely will be selected into orthopedic surgery, while the five with the lower scores will likely not.
 What happens to these five applicants?
 If they put a second specialty, they will be transferred into that specialty’s pool and their points will be compared to the applicants within that specialty (i.e., internal medicine or general surgery).
 If they did not put a second specialty, they will transfer directly to the PGY-1 only list.

 How do you get assigned to your actual training location?
 After the points are determined, a more holistic review is conducted, usually in a direct conference call between the program directors.
 This is where special circumstances are taken into consideration.
 Be very deliberate if you have special circumstances to be considered in your interview and personal statement (i.e., spouse located at a certain location) because they are the ones who will ultimately hash out these details for you.